theaniketraj/personal-portfolio/content/pages/blog/post-eight.md

       A deep dive into Git’s internal mechanics: object model, staging, commits, trees, and more.
 Learn how Git really works under the hood.
 ---

-**Introduction**
+## **Introduction**

-Git is more than just a version-control tool—it’s a content-addressable filesystem and a set of primitives upon which distributed collaboration is built.
+Git is more than just a version-control tool it’s a content-addressable filesystem and a set of primitives upon which distributed collaboration is built.
 In this deep dive, we’ll strip away the “git add/commit/push” gloss and peer into Git’s innards: its object model, storage mechanics, and the workflows that emerge from them.
 By the end, you’ll appreciate why Git is fast, resilient, and remarkably flexible.

 ## 1. The Three States: Working Directory, Index, and Repository

 1. **Working Directory**

-    *   Your editable files on disk.
+   - Your editable files on disk.

 2. **Index (Staging Area)**

-    *   A cached snapshot of what will go into the next commit.
+   - A cached snapshot of what will go into the next commit.

 3. **Repository (.git folder)**

-    *   Contains all commits, objects, refs, and metadata.
+   - Contains all commits, objects, refs, and metadata.

 When you run `git add`, you’re copying changes from the Working Directory into the Index.
 A `git commit` transforms the Index into a new commit object inside the Repository.